 Bathtub Refinishing 101

 Bathtub materials are not created equal.
-There are actually 4 different types of material that can be used in manufacturing a bathtub: porcelain, acrylic, fiberglass, or cultured marble.
+There are actually four different types of material that can be used to manufacture a bathtub: porcelain, acrylic, fiberglass, or cultured marble.
 See below for more details.

 A "standard" size bathtub is typically a 5' rectangle in size and shape, and can be made from acrylic, fiberglass, or porcelain baked on top of metal (either steel or cast iron).